 Each county in Texas has a different way of organizing criminal proceedings.
 Typically, your case is set for arraignment, which includes the formal reading of the charges leveled against you.
 You are then required to enter a plea of guilty, not guilty, or no contest.

 A DWI conviction can result in significant penalties, fines, and even jail time.

 The next step is a pre-trial hearing, at which point Mr. Trumpler can negotiate with the state and often facilitate an offer from the prosecution to settle the case.
 If we reach a resolution, your case may be moved to a plea docket or a change of plea may be entered on the same day of the pre-trial.
 If we are unable to reach an agreement, then the case will be set for trial.

 The court may impose a sentence after the plea bargain is accepted and entered in pre-trial or after a conviction at trial.
 Sentences vary from civil to criminal charges and may include fees, fines, community service, alcohol classes, or even jail time.
-Our team at The Law Offices of Jason Trumpler understands the intricacies of defending DWI cases throughout Central Texas and can guide you through all stages of the process.
+Our team at The Law Offices of Jason Trumpler understands the intricacies of defending vehicular crime and DWI cases throughout Central Texas and can guide you through all stages of the process.

 What is an ALR Hearing?

 Upon arrest, an officer will typically provide you with a Notice of Suspension.
 This document provides you with a timeframe delineating when your license will become invalid.
 However, if you request an Administrative License Revocation (ALR) hearing within 15 days of being served with a Notice of Suspension, you may be able to maintain your driving rights until your hearing.
 Mr. Trumpler can request the hearing for you and gather the necessary documentation to increase your chances of retraining your driving privileges.
 If your license is suspended at the hearing or because you failed to request an ALR hearing, you may be able to request and secure an occupational license.